larsacus/theonlylars.com/source/_posts/2012-12-09-dont-forget-the-c-in-objective-c.markdown

 comments: true
 categories: [Advanced iOS,iOS,Development,ARC,Best-Practices]
 keywords: "c,c++,iOS,objective-c,c-declarations,declarations,iOS,development,best-practices,ARC"
+description: "Dissect C declarations and specifiers and learn what each segment means in order to apply best practices to iOS and modern Objective-C."
 ---

 It's been awhile.
 I blame my bike and the Thanksgiving Steam sale.
 If you're seriously reading this, then it is statistically likely your productivity was at some point affected by Steam's Thanksgiving sale.